 Figure 9 reports the footprint in bytes for OSEK BCC2, FP, EDF and EDF-AVR kernels as a function of the number of AVR tasks keeping the number of periodic tasks to 2.
 We decided to study the footprint varying the number of AVR tasks because the OSEK BCC2, AVR and FP kernels do not distinguish such tasks from the periodic ones, while the kernel proposed in this paper provides additional code and data structures for AVR tasks.
 The results are obtained compiling the kernels for the STM32F4 platform using the GNU ARM compiler with the size optimization (-Os) flag enabled.
-In these experiments we considered the EDF-AVR kernel configured for using the FastSQRT algorithm for computing the deadlines of AVR tasks.
-Please refer to Table II for evaluating the footprint for the case in which the kernel is configured for using lookup tables.
+In these experiments we considered the EDF-AVR kernel configured for using the FastSQRT algorithm for computing the footprint for the case in which the kernel is configured for using lookup tables.